jaantollander/masters-thesis/content/40_results.md

 We can see that the `open` rate is quite consistent, and `close` has a large drop around 12.00.
 Large changes in rates are usually caused when a single job that performs heavy I/O stops.
 We can also see that the rate of `close` is greater than the rate of `open`.
-It is not possible to perform more `close` and `open` operations because we always need to open a file before we can close it.
+It is impossible to perform more `close` and `open` operations because we always need to open a file before closing it.
 We suspect that Lustre clients cache `open` operations but not `close` operations, and Jobstats does not count cached operations.
 Therefore, the close rate may look higher than the `open` rate from the statistics.
 For example, if `open` is called multiple times with the same arguments Lustre client can serve it from the cache instead of having to request it from MDS; thus request is not recorded.